comegrant/dbt_docs_test/projects/data-model/README.md

 ### 1. Create intermediate models if necessary
 To make transformation logic as modular as possible we make use of intermediate models.
 If you need to do major transformations to a table before joining it with other tables in the gold layer it should have an intermediate model.
 Antoher reason for using intermediate models is if there are several gold models that need to reuse the same logic.
 The intermediate models should be place in the intermediate folder under the correct business concept.
 They will be populated as [ephemeral](https://docs.getdbt.com/docs/build/materializations#ephemeral) in test and prod, but as tables in dev to make it easier to debug.
+* Do the transformations needed to get the wanted result
+* Use CTEs for each transformation step to make the code modular just like in silver

 ### 2. Create gold models
 The models in the gold layer can be put together by combining models from silver and intermediate.